Undergraduate Student Awards

 Social Justice Award

-For the undergraduate social work student who evidences both courage and exemplary work in advocacy and community organizing.
+This award is presented to an undergraduate social work student who evidences both courage and exemplary work in advocacy and community organizing.

 Transformational Learner Award